 “Since the mall opened, this was the only store I was really excited about.
 I love the toys they are the cutest and most unique,” said Rachael Griego, a senior studio arts major.
 “If I had my dog, I would spend all my money in here.”

 Muttropolis offers dog beds ranging from $95 to $330.
 Muttropolis also offers a plethora of toys for your pet.
 Instead of offering the average squeaking toys at other pet stores, Muttropolis offers grunting toys as an alternative for the pets with more sensitive ears.

 The store is divided into sections in order to help both pet and owner have a better shopping experience.
 There are also spa sections for bath products to give any pet that fresh smell.
 There are dining sections with specialty dishes and a travel and training section for collars and leashes including specialty leashes made just for specific pets like Dodsons.
 Dogs are not the only ones to be pampered, there is also a special cat section just for feline lovers.

 Muttropolis also offers specialty tags to be engraved with any personal information just for pets.
 Lastly, dog and cat treats are not left out but they are made with a human quality standard.

 “We have a normal bakery that makes the treats especially for pets,” Willis said .

-Muttropolis also plans on offering training session and workshops in the spring and summer months for pet owners who have questions on how to care for their pets.
+Muttropolis also plans on offering training session, just like the one on www.mlk9.com/programs/puppy-training/ and workshops in the spring and summer months for pet owners who have questions on how to care for their pets.